How to Setup Metered Paywall for WordPress Content

 Example / Usecase

 Say all published posts on your WordPress site are available only to Standard membership plan subscribers, but you want to offer three free post views daily to guests and users not subscribed to the Standard membership plan (implementable via this code snippet).
-The below guide is how you would set things up.
+The guide below shows how you would set things up.

 Using the example/use-case above, we will protect all posts from all users except members subscribed to the Standard plan.
 This means only Standard plan subscribers can access all published posts.